Older

 Now this I couldn't resist!

 At Loam restaurant in Galway one of my (many) courses was a savoy cabbage stuffed(!) with mussels, and it was absolutely gorgeous.
-So when I was looking for something to do with the brussels sprouts left over from our first meal of advent and came across this brilliant idea from Nigel Slater I had to give it a try!
+So when I was looking for something to do with the brussels sprouts left over from our first meal of Advent and came across this brilliant idea from Nigel Slater I had to give it a try!

 We'd thrown the leftover brussels and bacon (which I'd fortunately forgotten to drizzle with balsamic vinegar) into the partridges' oven dish along with half a head of roast garlic, herb stalks, and a coating of the cream and cider sauce.
 I sliced up the brussels (already halved - they were quite big) into three or four, and re-heated everything in the dish in a low oven while I cooked the mussels.
 Then I popped out the garlic, discarded the skin and the few stray herbs and stirred in the shelled mussels and juice.